Reasionlee/Skills/content/publication/SMGQP/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Wang Litao
+- Litao Wang
-- admin
+- Ruixian Li
-- Miao Rui
+- Rui Miao
-- Feng Ruoyi
+- Ruoyi Feng
-- Zan Xin
+- Xin Zan

 # Author notes (optional)
 author_notes: